kkmiranda/PNWMetagenomes/fig4nifH_phylogeny/README.md

 iqtree -s g50.fa -nt AUTO -bb 1000 -alrt 1000 -mset LG
 ```

-Finally, we loaded the output `g50.fa.treefile` into FigTree and visual aesthetics were spruced up using InkScape
+Finally, we loaded the output `g50.fa.treefile` into iTol and visual aesthetics were spruced up using InkScape.

 ## Quickshot
-If you want to go through all of these steps in the snap of the number of threads your computer runs on, just run:
+If you want to go through all of these steps in the snap of your fingers, in your command line, just run:
 ```
 bash tree_builder.sh
 ```